As an Amazon Associate we earn from qualifying purchases .

 Bottom line

-Its future-proof hardware with 12GB RAM and a Snapdragon XR2 Gen 2 chipset is impressive.
+Pico 4 Ultra future-proof hardware with 12GB RAM and a Snapdragon XR2 Gen 2 chipset is impressive.
+It also offers astounding video quality that outperforms Meta Quest 2.
 However, look elsewhere if you want exclusive titles.
+Also, not serving US customers is not the best side of the market competitiveness.

-6. Valve Index – VR headset with class-leading refresh rates
+6. Valve Index – VR headset with the best controllers

 General overview

-For me, one of the highlights was the off-ear speakers, which take away the discomfort of traditional over-ear headphones.
-Though it’s a heavy unit (809g), it comes with unique customizable comfort settings for eye relief, interpupillary distance, and headstraps.
+Another thing is that Valve Index supports a 144Hz refresh rate, providing a smoother visual experience and supposedly helping with VR sicknesses.
+For me, another one of the highlights is the off-ear speakers, which take away the discomfort of traditional over-ear headphones.
+Though it’s a heavy unit (809g), it comes with unique customizable comfort settings for eye relief.

-Then again, since this is Steam’s headset, that means it integrates perfectly with SteamVR – with access to over 3,000 VR titles at a discount price including Half-Life: Alyx, Boneworks, and Beat Saber.
+Then again, since it’s Steam’s headset, it has many benefits too.
+It integrates perfectly with SteamVR, supporting 3,000+ titles.
+Plus, many games are discounted, including Half-Life: Alyx, Boneworks, and Beat Saber.

 Who is it for?